IEEE calls for standards to combat climate change and protect kids in the age of AI

 Children, data privacy, and big tech

 The whitepaper also argues that the internet fails to account for underage users.
-It asserts that the internet is designed to treat every user as an adult, but this ignores the need to keep children free from data collection by tech giants.
+It asserts that the internet is designed to treat every user as an adult, ignoring the need to protect children from data collection by tech giants.

-This implicates tech giants intent on user data collection, like Google and Facebook, Karachalios told VentureBeat in a phone interview.
+This issue implicates tech giants intent on user data collection, like Google and Facebook, Karachalios told VentureBeat in a phone interview.

 “This is a question of power, and we have to address this as such,” Karachalios said.
 “We believe it is important to give a chance to our children and future generations to understand, let’s say, the regimes of power, and the structure of power, and how perhaps they can find some creative ways to address it.
 Because they are born in the system … but they will not understand that they are subservient to platforms which pretend to serve them.”